ibm-cloud-docs/codeengine/troubleshoot-build.md

 {: note}

 When your build isn't behaving as expected, looking at logs and system events can provide information that might help you debug the problem.

+## Build limits to consider
+{: #ts-build-limits}

+The maximum number of build configurations that you can have per project is 100.
+You are limited to a total of 100 build runs per project before you need to remove or clean up old ones.

+For more information about limits for builds including memory and cpu, see [Limits and quotas for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-limits).

 ## Getting logs for my builds
 {: #ts-build-gettinglogs}